 If the secondary terminals of the transformer are open circuited or no load is connected to the secondary terminals, the no-load current flows through it.
 If the no current flows through the secondary terminals of the transformer, the voltage drops across their resistive and reactive load become zero.
 The voltage drop across the primary side of the transformer is negligible.

-Now if the transformer works on full load, that means the load is connected to the secondary side of the transformer, the voltage drop appears, but the value of the voltage regulation from no load to full load should be less for the better performance of the transformer.
+If the transformer is fully loaded, i.e., the load is connected to their secondary terminal, the voltage drops appear across it.
+The value of the voltage regulation should always be less for the better performance of transformer.

 From the circuit diagram shown above, the following conclusions are made

-- The primary voltage should always be greater than the induced emf on the primary side of the transformer.
+- The primary voltage of the transformer is always greater than the emf induces on the primary side.
 V1>E1

-- The secondary terminal voltage at no load is always be greater than the secondary voltage at full load.
+- The secondary terminal voltage at no load is always greater than the voltage at full load condition.
 E2>V2